T. J. Tampa: College career

 In Tampa's first season in 2020, he recorded five tackles with one being for a loss.
 In Tampa's second year he took a step up racking up 18 tackles with 0.5 going for a loss, and three pass deflections.
 In week nine of the 2022 season, Tampa had a career day, tallying seven tackles with one going for a loss, and four pass deflections, but the Cyclones fell to Oklahoma.
 In week eleven, Tampa recorded his first career interception, picking off a pass by Gunnar Gundy, but Iowa State lost to Oklahoma State.
 Tampa finished his breakout 2022 season with 40 tackles including five going for a loss, nine pass defelections, an interception, and a forced fumble.
 For his performance on the season, Tampa was selected to the second-team all-Big-12.
 Tampa was named preseason first-team all-Big-12, for the 2023 season.
 Tampa was also named to the Jim Thorpe Award watch list, which is awarded to the best defensive back in the country, and to the Bronko Nagurski Trophy watch list, which is given to nation's best defensive player.

 Professional career

 The Baltimore Ravens selected Tampa in the fourth round of the 2024 NFL draft.
 On July 15, 2024, He was placed on the Physically Unable to Perform (PUP) list.
+During the Week 12 matchup of the 2025 NFL Season, against the New York Jets, Tampa recorded his first career interception, off a pass from Tyrod Taylor.

+On September 19, 2026, Tampa was placed on injured reserve after suffering a knee injury that ruled him out for at least four games.